LiyingCheng95/Papers-on-Argument-Mining/README.md

 To Revise or Not to Revise: Learning to Detect Improvable Claims for Argumentative Writing Support (ACL 2023)

 Score It All Together: A Multi-Task Learning Study on Automatic Scoring of Argumentative Essays (Findings of ACL 2023)

+A School Student Essay Corpus for Analyzing Interactions of Argumentative Structure and Quality (NAACL 2024)

 ### Argument Pair Extraction (APE):